Conanbranch/ai4code-transformer-baseline/README.md

 ## To Do (Features)
 - Add Stochastic Weight Averaging (SWA)
 - Consider adding frequent evaluation
-- Clean up input (remove comments from code, remove markup and other stuff from comments)
+- Clean up input (remove comments from code, remove markup and other stuff from comments) Remove \r and \n from markup
 - Add optional no seperators [SEP]
 - Add optional [EOS]